Koszul duality for operadic categories: Introduction

-In Section~\ref{4,2} we recall from~\cite{part1} some additional axioms of operadic categories required in the present paper.
-Markl operads in the context of operadic categories are introduced in Section~\ref{section-markl}.
-Section~\ref{letam_205} then contains material needed for the definition of free Markl operads.
+In Section~\ref{4,2} we recall from~\cite{part1} some additional axioms of operadic categories required in the present paper, and Markl operads in the context of operadic categories.
 While the underlying structure of a classical operad is a collection of spaces equipped with actions of symmetric groups, for general operadic categories the situation is subtler.
 The r\^ole of underlying collections is played by presheaves on the category $\QV(e)$ of virtual isomorphisms constructed in the first part of Section~\ref{letam_205}.
 The second part of that section describes the precise relation of Markl operads to the category $\QV(e)$.
 Free Markl operads are explicitly described in Section~\ref{zitra_letim_do_Pragy}.
-Having free operads available, we introduce, in Section~\ref{pairing}, quadratic operads and their Koszul duals.
+With the notion of free operads available, we introduce quadratic operads and their Koszul duals in Section~\ref{pairing}.

 The remaining sections are devoted to explicit calculations.
 In Section~\ref{zitra_budu_pit_na_zal} we study the constant operad $\term_\ggGrc$ whose algebras are modular operads.
-We show that this operad is binary quadratic and that its Koszul dual describes odd (aka twisted) modular operads.
-In Section~\ref{Asi_pojedu_vecer.} we make similar analysis for operads describing ordinary and cyclic operads, and pre-permutads.
+We show that this operad is binary quadratic and that algebras over its Koszul dual are odd (aka twisted) modular operads.
+In Section~\ref{Asi_pojedu_vecer.} we make a similar analysis for operads whose algebras are ordinary and cyclic operads, and pre-permutads.
 In Section~\ref{Ta_moje_lenost_je_strasna.} we continue the analysis for wheeled properads, dioperads, $\frac12$PROPs and permutads.
+With the exception of the operads $\oddGr$, resp.~$\pperm$, whose algebras are odd modular operads, resp.~pre-permutads, all these operads are terminal operads over an appropriate operadic category.

-Section~\ref{Ceka mne nehezky vikend.} contains the cobar construction and Section~\ref{Prevezu Tereje?} the dual dg operad needed for the definition of Koszulity.
-Theorem~\ref{Privezu Tereje?} then establishes Koszulity of operads governing modular, cyclic and ordinary operads, and wheeled PROPs, respectively.
+Section~\ref{Ceka mne nehezky vikend.} describes the cobar construction and Section~\ref{Prevezu Tereje?} the dual dg operad of a Markl operad, needed for the definition of Koszulity.
+Theorem~\ref{Privezu Tereje?} then establishes Koszulity of the operads whose algebras are modular, cyclic and ordinary operads, and wheeled PROPs.